Immigration and visa requirements

 If you are going to be studying at Liverpool Hope University for more than six months, you will need a Student route visa that needs to be applied for in advance.

-CAS requests are considered by a Compliance Review Panel, and if your CAS request is approved there are a number of things you need to do before we can go ahead.
+Based on your CAS Shield, the student immigration team will consider your CAS request and if your CAS request is approved there are a number of things you need to do before we can go ahead.
+This includes making sure you have met our academic and English Language requirements, and paid your tuition fee deposit.

-Visit your CAS number page for full details.
+Visit your CAS number webpage for full details.

 We know the application process may seem a little daunting.
 Visit our applying for a Student route visa page for full details on the application process.